 Those looking for pasta should experience the Northern Italian cuisine featured at the Italian Barrel, where my porcini-stuffed ravioli splashed with extra virgin white truffle oil turned heads upon arrival thanks to its fragrant aroma.

-There’s no excuse to miss out on hot beignets and creamy cafe au lait at Café Du Monde because the historic open-air coffee shop is open 24 hours a day.
+There’s no excuse to miss out on hot beignets and creamy coffee au lait at Café Du Monde because the historic open-air coffee shop is open 24 hours a day.

 But skip the artificially flavored daiquiris on and around Bourbon Street and go instead for the freshly blended fruit beverages at the Organic Banana in the French Market, where fresh juices and fruits are whirled-to-order with New Orleans rum.

 With hundreds of restaurants to explore, from the posh to the ramshackle and everything in between, today’s New Orleans has overcome devastation to take its place on the culinary map once again.